rljc/SamSungDataClean/README.md

 - [run_analysis.R](https://github.com/rljc/SamSungDataClean/blob/master/run_analysis.R): R script performing the following:

 1. Merge of the original training and test data sets.
-2. Extractionf of the measurements on the mean and standard deviation for each measurement.
+2. Extraction of the measurements on the mean and standard deviation for each measurement.
 3. Usage of descriptive labels and names for the activities in the data set
-4. Creation a second, independent tidy data set with the average of each variable for each activity and each subject (the txt file above).
+4. Creation a second, independent tidy data set with the average of each variable for each activity and each subject (the csv file above).

 ## Original sources